 History of Goat Island

-120 year ago, when there were no roads most travelling was done by boat.
-To prepare for the off chance that they were stranded by bad weather, seafarers began introducing livestock onto many of the small islands dotting the coastline.
+120 years ago, when there were no roads most travelling was done by boat, to prepare for the off chance that they were stranded by bad weather, seafarers began introducing livestock onto many of the small islands dotting the coastline.
 That way they could be sure of finding a ready source of food if they did find themselves marooned.
 While pigs learned to escape to the mainland by swimming, goats stayed put, hence the name Goat Island stuck on this little piece of land.

 More than just snorkelling at Goat Island